zWolfrost/minesweeper.js/README.md

 # minesweeper.js
-A Minesweeper class engine that can be used to easily create minefields and play without having to code any logic (UI-indipendent).
+An efficient Minesweeper class-based engine that can be used to easily create minefields and play without having to code any logic (UI-indipendent).
 [Here's what you can do using it](https://github.com/zWolfrost/JSMinesweeper).

 All versions are written in vanilla javascript (ES12) and have no dependencies.

-Supports:
+Some of the most notable capabilities:
 - Lots of useful logic methods such as "**openCell**" and "**getHint**" ([see below their use](#minefield-object-methods));
 - Minefield **Auto-Solving Algorithm** (useful when wanting to make no-guess minefields);
 - **Current minefield state** methods (it's going on, it's over etc.);
 - Possibility to **switch** from a 1D-Array Minefield to a 2D-Array one depending on your taste;
-- **Visual Debugging**.

 &nbsp;
 ## Versions